Click below for faster navigation:

 Poor Swing Mechanics

 Both low back pain and Golfer’s Elbow are direct results from poor swing mechanics and overcompensation.
 When we try and smash the ball and swing too hard or grip the club too hard and hit the ground during a swing or try and find another way to swing the club better because we lack the rotational movement – we put ourselves in compromising positions which set us up for injuries.
+These injuries can prevent us from enjoying the game, or enjoying specific aspects of the game like using your Golf push cart to walk the course, or spending the day walking the course with your spouse or significant other.

 So, what’s the solution to all of this?
 You may be thinking to yourself, “How can I improve my golf game?”, “How can I play without pain?”, “How do I prevent this from happening to me?”